suborbital/docs/website/docs/compute/quickstart/client-libraries/golang.md

 # Using Compute from Go
-The [`compute-go`](https://github.com/suborbital/compute-go) library helps you easily interact with the Compute API from your Go application.
+The [`compute-go` library](https://github.com/suborbital/compute-go) helps you easily interact with the Compute API from your Go application.
 Suborbital Compute is designed to run alongside your application in a Kubernetes or Docker Compose environment.

 ## Documentation
-Like most Go packages, complete and up to date technical documentation for `compute-go` can be [found on `pkg.go.dev`](https://pkg.go.dev/github.com/suborbital/compute-go#section-readme).
-Those docs are generated from inline comments in the `compute-go` [source code](https://github.com/suborbital/compute-go).
+Like most Go packages, you can find [complete and up to date technical documentation for `compute-go` on `pkg.go.dev`](https://pkg.go.dev/github.com/suborbital/compute-go#section-readme).
+Those docs are generated from inline comments in the [`compute-go` source code](https://github.com/suborbital/compute-go).

 ## Installation
 In a directory with a `go.mod` file, run: